dmytro-varich/Varich-Portfolio/scripts/interview-intro.md

 # 🚀 Project Experience

+Throughout my studies, I actively engaged in various projects and collaborative challenges to build practical skills and apply theoretical knowledge.

 ## 🏆 Hackathons

 I participated in several hackathons, where I worked in a team to create prototypes of web and AI projects.
 These events gave me practical experience in making quick technical decisions, task distribution, and collaborative development.

-## 🏢 Bachelor’s Thesis & Siemens Healthineers
+## 📔 Bachelor’s Thesis

 As part of my bachelor’s thesis, I collaborated with a consultant from Siemens Healthineers, which gave me valuable experience in communicating with a representative of a major international company.
 This helped me develop skills in understanding technical requirements, staying organized when planning tasks, and being responsible for meeting deadlines.

-## 💻 Pet Projects & GitHub
+## 💻 GitHub Projects

 While studying at the university, I simultaneously worked on pet projects to develop programming skills and explore different technologies.
 I aimed to make each project not just a practice exercise, but a potentially useful product — first and foremost for myself, but also with the idea that it could benefit others and eventually evolve into a commercially successful solution.